-A form can be selected by clicking with the left mouse button in the upper left corner of the layout view \bullet or by clicking inside the gray area \bullet .
-Alternatively you can select the form by clicking on the top level element in the design tree (see \bullet).
-A square (under XP: \blacksquare ; under Vista: \blacksquare) in \bullet will indicate, that the form is selected.
+To select the document choose Layout ▶ Select ▶ Document from the ribbon menu 1 or simply click with the left mouse button in the upper left corner of the layout view 2.
+Alternatively you can also click somewhere inside the gray area 2 or you can click on the top level element in the design tree 3.
+The square 1 in 2 will indicate, that the form is selected.